igal/rubyqueues/rabbitmq_amqp_eg/README.markdown

 Websites: [RabbitMQ server](http://www.rabbitmq.com/) and [Ruby 'tmm1-amqp' client](http://github.com/tmm1/amqp/tree/master).

 PROS: Many compatible clients and servers.
-Scalable queue servers.
+Clusterable queue servers.
 Many subscription options.
+Multiple protocols (AMQP, STOMP, SMTP, etc).

-CONS: Slower than most brokers.
-Client code is harder to write than other alternatives due to EventMachine-based client and additional complexity supported by protocol and broker.
+CONS: The RabbitMQ server is fine, but the tmm1-amqp client is slow (3X slower than Java AMQP client) and its event-driven API is tricky to work with.

 EVALUATION: A good choice for sophisticated message queuing.